ben/ben.github.com/source/_posts/2013-02-07-libgit2-checkout.markdown

 int error = git_checkout_head(repo, &opts);
 ```

 That `opts` structure is where all the good stuff happens.
-The default mode of operation is to
+The default mode of operation is to (a) work on every file in the tree that's being read, and (b) actually do nothing to the working directory.

 ## Progress and notification callbacks